Election Handbook

 1. Distribution of Campaign Literature {Article VIII D.1}

-Any distribution of campaign literature which uses membership rosters or mailing labels must be handled by the International office.
+Any distribution of campaign literature which uses membership rosters or mailing labels must be handled by the International Office.
 AFA-CWA must treat all candidate requests for material distribution equally.
 AFA-CWA cannot discriminate among candidates.
 AFA-CWA must comply with all reasonable requests of a candidate to distribute campaign literature at the candidate’s expense.
 AFA-CWA will estimate the cost of complying with the request and the candidate or the candidate’s spokesperson must pay this cost before the distribution is made.

+Candidates may furnish campaign material ready for mailing labels to the International Office.
 Nothing in the Constitution & Bylaws prohibits a candidate from distributing campaign materials on her/his own, providing that union membership rosters and mailing labels are not the source of the addresses.

-2. Use of Union Bulletin Boards. {Article VIII D.3.b}
+2. Use of AFA Election website, AFA Social Media sites and Union Bulletin Boards. {Article VIII D.3.b}

 b.
 The list of qualifications that may be posted on an AFA-CWA bulletin board or social networking site is defined as: